sionpixley/PolyNode/README.md

 #### Temporarily setting your Node.js on Windows

 Unfortunately, Windows doesn't have a command equivalent to the POSIX `eval`.
-You will have to run `polyn use <version or prefix>` and then copy and paste the command it outputs.
+You will have to run `polyn use <version | prefix>` and then copy and paste the command it outputs.

 ### Downloading and setting your default Node.js to a new version